What is “CAPS”?

 “CAPS” stands for “Certified Aging In Place Specialist,” and is a designation program offered since 2002 jointly by AARP and NAHB.
 Several thousand people have completed their CAPS designation and are using their education to help people live more safely and comfortably in their homes.
 The key objective of a CAPS education is understanding what people need to enjoy and function well in their living space by creating accessible environments for any age or ability, whether they have any urgent or apparent physical needs or requirements, they a type of progressive condition that gets more intense over time, or they have suffered a traumatic injury that requires an immediate response.
 Just helping people to live their lives more safely, comfortably, and enjoyably in their current homes, regardless of other factors affecting them, is a large focus of the CAPS program.

 How do you get the “CAPS” designation?

-Generally, completion of three day-long courses are required to attain the designation – “Marketing & Communicating With The Aging In Place Client” (“CAPS I“), “Design Concepts For Livable Homes & Aging In Place” (“CAPS II“), and "Business Management for Building Professionals" ("BMBP") - although the third class can be eliminated if you have an MBA in the last 10 years or certain other designations, such as: CGA, CGB, CGP, CGR, GMB, GMR, CR, CKD, CBD, CMKBD, AIA, ASID, GRI, or CCIM.
-Then you will only need CAPS I and CAPS II.
-There are no prerequisites (other coursework, college degrees, formal education, years of industry service, construction experience, or other requirements) to complete before undertaking the CAPS program, and there is nothing to do afterward such as a paper or project.
-Note: the current third required class ("BMBP") will become an elective class on November 11, 2017, and "CAPS III - Details & Solutions For Livable Homes & Aging In Place" will be required of everyone.
-There will be no more exemptions.
+Everyone must complete the three required day-long courses to obtain the CAPS designation – “Marketing & Communicating With The Aging In Place Client” (“CAPS I“), “Design Concepts For Livable Homes & Aging In Place” (“CAPS II“), and “Details & Solutions For Livable Homes & Aging In Place” (“CAPS III“).
+There are no prerequisites (other coursework, college degrees, formal education, years of industry service, professional requirements, construction experience, or other requirements) to complete before undertaking or completing the CAPS program, and there is nothing to do afterward such as a paper or project.
+There are no exemptions for other coursework or experience.

 Is there a long application process to complete?

 Just take the three required classes and apply for graduation when you are notified that all of your paperwork has been processed (about a month after completing the courses).
-Graduation has a current fee of $110 or $218 for non-members (the higher number is for a display plaque and lapel pin, while the lower number is for a downloadable paper certificate) and $75 or $145 for NAHB members.
+Graduation has a current fee of $110 or $218 for non-members (the higher number is for a framed display certificate and lapel pin, while the lower number is for a downloadable paper certificate) and $75 or $145 for NAHB members.
 Membership in NAHB is not required to graduate and remain active with your CAPS certificate.
 To remain active and be listed on the NAHB “CAPS Directory” (a great benefit), the annual renewal is $83 for non-members and $55 for members.
-There is no background check, no multi-page application (it’s a couple of simple one page forms online), and nothing to prove as far as background, education, or credentials.
-Contractors do need to supply proof of insurance.
+There is no background check, no multi-page application (it’s a couple of simple one-page forms online), and nothing to prove as far as background, education, or credentials.
+Contractors do need to supply proof of licensing and insurance.

 Is there a time limit to complete the designation?